-Our rating system is simple, there are three basic categories: Quality wine at a bargain price, Recommended as a buy, or Not recommended; two secondary categories: Pending and Split Decision that are seldom used; and our “thumbs up” Bang for the Buck rating.
+Our rating system is simple, there are four basic categories: Quality wine at a bargain price, Recommended, Gold Star Recommendation, or Not recommended; two secondary categories: Pending and Split Decision that are seldom used; and our “thumbs up” Bang for the Buck rating.

 The Recommended as a buy rating is given to wines that are head-and-shoulders better than the rest and clearly are a good quality for the price.
-Wines in this category our what we call a “Good Buy”.
+Wines in this category our what we call an “Excellent Buy”.
 We do use a sliding scale for this rating that weighs both quality and cost.
-For example, a very inexpensive wine ($5.00) that was very drinkable or a more expensive wine ($50.00) that was outstanding quality could both receive this rating, but the more expensive wine has to be significantly better in quality than the inexpensive bottle.
+For example, a very inexpensive wine ($9.00) that was very drinkable or a more expensive wine ($50.00) that was outstanding quality could both receive this rating, but needless to say the more expensive wine has to be significantly better in quality than the inexpensive bottle.
 The wines with this rating are a good value and the ones we enjoy and buy again.
 We taste a significant percentage of wines before we buy them.
 As a result, many dubious quality wines are eliminated prior to purchase and a growing number are receiving this category of rating.

-Our Not recommended rating simply means we didn’t think the wine was a good value for the cost and will not purchase it again.
-It may be a very drinkable wine, but we’ve had better (of that grape variety) for much less cost, or it may simply be poor or undrinkable quality as described in the review.
+Our Not Recommended rating means we didn’t think the wine was a good value for the cost and will not purchase it again.
+It may be a drinkable wine, but we’ve had better (of that grape variety) for much less cost, or it may simply be poor or undrinkable quality as described in the review.

-For additional information about us and where we purchase wine see the About Tastingonline.com.
+For additional information about us and where we purchase wine see About Tastingonline.com.